EmeraldCityIT/DNA-as-a-modular-biological-circut/README.md

 [BASICS]

-The Sugar Phosphate "Backbone" is a semiconductor similar to a circut board.
+The Sugar Phosphate "Backbone" is a n-type semiconductor similar to a circut board skeleton.

-Sugar groups are used as circuit trace and solder material for bases.
+Sugar groups operate as circuit trace and solder material for bases which .

 Bases (Adenine, Thymine, Guanine and Cytosine) are used as organic resistors in strands of organic circuit.